air-display/airplay-internal/src/pairing_process.md

 # Pairing Process

-Once the sender discovered the AirPlay server, it can get access tot he AirPlay service.
+Once the sender discovers the AirPlay server, it can get access to he AirPlay service.
 No matter what function the sender wants to consume, it must establish a connection session to the AirPlay service.
 To establish the session, AirPlay server and sender need to verify each other.
 This is so called pairing process.
 The diagram below illustrates the interaction between sender and server during the pairing process.

 <center>
 <a href="images/pairing-interaction.png"><img src="images/pairing-interaction.png" alt></a>